apache/airflow/chart/UPDATING.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 Previously a default affinity was added to ``KubernetesExecutor`` workers to spread the workers out across nodes.
-This default affinity is no longer set as, in general, there is no reason to spread task-specific workers across nodes.
+This default affinity is no longer set because, in general, there is no reason to spread task-specific workers across nodes.

 Changes in webserver and flower ``NetworkPolicy`` default ports
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""